dotnet/fsharp/scratch/docs/Log.md

 So now we have prior art for some of both the theory (papers from Petricek and McBride & Patterson on applicatives) and the practice (`match!` pull request, Petricek's - rejected! - earlier work on joinads).

 Questions:
 * Why does Petricek prefer the monoidal (semigroupal?) definition of applicatives?
 What different does it make which we pick?
+What is the signature of `merge` and how can I implement `apply` using that definition?
+The monoidal aspect is relevant because with the Option applicative, we need to define how we collapse `Some (Some x)`, the question, I suppose, is whether to make that aspect the explicit one (in my experience, it is the clearer way to do things).
 * Why was Petricek's work on joinads rejected by Don Syme?
 Am I at risk of falling into the same trap?